mikedilger/mosaic-spec/docs/index.md

 * Nostr *events* are called `records`
 * Nostr *event IDs* are called `record hashes`
 * Nostr *relays* are called `servers`

-### Principles of Design

-* The protocol must be simple enough for multiple implementations to be developed, but simplicity is not the only factor.
-* The protocol must be functional enough to support a wide range of applications beyond just social media ones.
-* It is okay to do things multiple ways so long as there is one default that all developers implement, and the rest of the "ways" are optional.
-  For example, we can have multiple transports (WebSockets, WebTransport, even REST) without all the developers needing to move beyond WebSockets.

-### Versions and Attribution

-Many people are expected to contribute to Mosaic and as a result there are various divergent viewpoints as to how Mosaic ought to be.
-As a result, we label this edition as the Steve Farroll edition with a version number.
-Other Mosaic contributors can fork this and maintain their own editions.
-The community will eventually settle on something because people want to be compatible.

 ### The name Mosaic